 Varese is one of the provinces of Lombardy with the most attractions to offer.
-In fact, there are many churches, monuments and historic villas to see while walking through the streets of the historic centre, which can be easily visited on foot.
-The historic centre of Varese is picturesque and full of life.
+In fact, there are many churches, monuments, and historic villas to see while walking through the streets of the historic center, which can be easily visited on foot.
+The historic center of Varese is picturesque and full of life.

 Piazza del Podestà

 Continuing along Corso Matteotti, you arrive in Piazza del Podestà; a monument to Garibaldi’s soldiers is in the center of this square.
 The square is a sort of connection between Corso Matteotti and other streets in the center of Varese.

 In Piazza del Podestà, we find the Palazzo del Pretorio, the palace that was the seat of the municipal government for more than three hundred years.

 Its façade was built in the nineteenth-century style, while the interiors date back to the 16th century.
 Very particular are the gardens that are located around the main building.

 A small bell tower is still visible on the roof of the Palazzo del Pretorio: the bell was installed in 1589 with the aim of signaling to the population, with its tolls, the beginning of the curfew, the calling of civic meetings or other events of general interest.

 Also in Piazza del Podestà there is another historic building of great value: Palazzo Biumi.
 This palace, also known as “Broletto”, has its entrance next to Palazzo del Pretorio.
 The palace was erected in the 14th century at the behest of the noble Biumi family.

 The courtyard is particularly impressive inside the building: in this place where time seems to have stopped, the grain market was held until the end of the nineteenth century.
 Today the complex is partly owned by the municipality and partly by private individuals.

 Finally, in Piazza del Podestà, we also find the Monument to the Battle, also known as the monument “To the Hunter of the Alps” or simply as “Il Garibaldino”.